AninditaBasu/parchment-docs/README.md

 Supported logo formats are `PNG`, `SVG`, `WebP`.

-## Page-specific override
+### Page-specific overrides

-You can set the theme of any page to be different from the site theme, by specifying an override through the page frontmatter, like this:
+You can set the theme of any page to be different from the site theme, by specifying an override through the page front-matter, like this:

 ```
 ---